Hj006/CS525-FALL25/assign3/README.md

 - **record_mgr.c**
 - **README.md**

+### Statement
+We only completed the basic requirements and did not implement the extra credit parts.

 ### Overview of Files in the Project

 1. **Makefile**
    Used to compile the project.
-It builds the test binaries (`test_assign3_1`) from their respective `.c` files, together with the common sources.
+It builds the test binaries (`test_assign3_1`, `test_expr`) from their respective `.c` files together with the common sources.
 It also provides targets for compilation, execution, and cleanup.

 2. **record_mgr.c**
    Implements the Record Manager API specified in `record_mgr.h`.
 It handles table creation, record insertion/deletion/update, schema serialization, and tuple scanning.